Most surfboards are made of pieces of foam covered with a thin shell of fiberglass and resin.

 Fixing Dings and Dents

-Check for scratches, dings and dents before and after each use of the surfboard.
+Check for cracks, dings, dents and yellowing before and after each use of the surfboard.
 Look at all of the surfaces and the edges.

-Even a small dent could have a big impact on how smoothly the board moves in the water and can expose the foam to water.
+Even a small dent could have a big impact on how smoothly the surfboard moves in the water and can expose the foam to water.

 If you do notice any dings, get them fixed as quickly as possible.
-If the damage reaches the foam core of the board, a new coating may need to be applied to it.
+If the damage reaches the foam core of the surfboard, a new coating may need to be applied to it.

-After about 50 hours in the water, remove the wax, clean the board and put a new coating of wax on it.
+After about 50 hours in the water, remove the surf wax, clean the surfboard and put a new coating of wax on it.

 Taking the wax off allows you to locate minor dings and fix them.